A Basic Pandas Dataframe Tutorial for Beginners

 How to Group Data using Pandas Dataframe

-As an example, based on theory we may have a hypothesis that there’s a difference between men and women.
-Thus, in the first example, we are going to group the data by sex and get the mean age, piq, and viq.
+As an example, based on theory, we may have a hypothesis that there’s a difference between men and women.
+Thus, in the first example, we will group the data by sex and get the mean age, piq, and viq.

 df_sex = df.groupby('sex')